- The battery terminals are loose or corroded ("Weekly checks").

 - High engine operating temperature (Section 2).

-Whistling or wheezing noises in the engine
+Whistling or wheezing noises from the engine

-- Broken cylinder head gasket (Section 1).
+- The cylinder head gasket is broken (Section 1).

-Fluid leakage and rattling noises
+Fluid leaking and rattling noises

 - Damage to auxiliary components (water pump, generator, etc.)